• Skip to primary navigation

 Can you store chocolate cake at room temperature or does it need to be refrigerated?
 The answer depends on how long you want to keep it and what kind of frosting you use.

-This classic chocolate cake can be stored, tightly covered, at room temperature for up to four or five days (this can depend on temperature and humidity).
+This classic chocolate cake covered with buttercream frosting can be stored, tightly covered, at room temperature for up to four or five days (this can depend on temperature and humidity).
 To make it last longer, you can tightly wrap and refrigerate the cake for up to a week or even freeze it for a few months - make sure it is airtight.

 However, if you top it with cream cheese frosting, the cake must be stored in the refrigerator.